eaprelsky/infodynamics/book/00_introduction.md

 ## The Spark of an Idea

-You know how the best discoveries happen when you're not even looking for them?
-That moment when two completely different worlds suddenly reveal they're the same world?
-That's exactly what happened to me, except instead of discovering that lightning is electrical, I discovered that *thinking* is energetic.
+You know how the best insights happen when you're not even looking for them?
+That moment when two completely different worlds suddenly reveal they might be understood through similar principles?
+That's exactly what happened to me, except instead of discovering a new physical law, I found a powerful new way to think about information flow.

-Well, not literally energetic.
-But mathematically, behaviorally, predictably energetic.
+*Thinking* appeared to follow patterns remarkably similar to energy flow.
+Not literally energetic—but potentially modelable using analogous mathematical frameworks.

 Stay with me here.